bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 13
 X>
 X> Try to define a function to be `total`, and at the same time make sure you are not covering all input cases.
-Note what Idris returns in this case.
+Note what errors will Idris return in this case.

 ### 4.1.7.
 Higher-order functions